 Dr. Arash is fluent in English, Spanish, and Persian.

-Avi Kerendian is the co-founder and program director of GGHTx.
+Avi Kerendian is the nonprofit co-founder and program director of GGHTx.

 Previously an EMT-B, Avi graduated magna cum laude with a degree in Biology and a concentration in Spanish from YU in New York, where he was also a part of the NCAA Fencing Team.
 Avi also participated at the prestigious Memorial Sloan Kettering Cancer Center (MSKCC) as an NE cancer-research intern in the Molecular & Pharmacology Dept under the auspices of physician-scientist, Dr. Blasberg MD at the renowned “Ronald Blasberg Lab,” training in multiple research-related specialties, where he used his skills to actively contribute towards two research projects that seek to reverse the progression of tumors in glioblastoma and breast cancer in terminal cancer patients.